Sustainability

 -

-(Wang & Teng, 2022): Quantifying climate damage proposes scenarios of climate damage.
+(T.-P. Wang & Teng, 2022): Quantifying climate damage proposes scenarios of climate damage.

 Ecosystem Services: Quantifying Human Benefits from Nature

 Ecosystem services measure the benefits humans receive from the biosphere.
 Put most simply, ecosystem services enable human life on Earth.
 While it can be assumed much of the flora and fauna are crucial for Earth’s systems, science is still in the process of understanding and quantifying its contributions.
 The history of the valuation of nature’s services goes back to the 18th century when David Ricardo and Jean Baptiste Say discussed nature’s work, however both considered it should be free (Gómez-Baggethun et al., 2010).
-In 1997 (Anon, 1997) proposed the idea of ecosystem services and (Costanza et al., 1997) attempted to assess the amount of ecosystem services provided.
+In 1997 (Daily, 1997) proposed the idea of ecosystem services and (Costanza et al., 1997) attempted to assess the amount of ecosystem services provided.
 (Le Provost et al., 2022)’s study shows biodiversity as one key factor to maintain delivery of ecosystem services.
 (Noriega et al., 2018) attempts to quantify the ecosystem services (ES) provided by insects.

 - Jackson (1996) preventive environmental management